vcameron1/Metapop_ms/manuscript/manuscript.md

 *Another approach recently proposed is derived from metapopulation theory.*
 Another approach recently proposed is derived from metapopulation theory.
 Like range dynamic models, metapopulation models relate demography to the geographical distribution of the niche (Holt 2009).
-In contrast to range dynamic models, metapopulation models rest on the assumption that distributions are influenced by the interaction of habitat availability, local extinction, and colonization dynamics (Holt 2000).
+In contrast to range dynamic models, metapopulation models rest on the assumption that distributions result from the interaction of habitat availability, local extinction, and colonization dynamics (Holt 2000).
-Theoretical studies showed that a gradient in any of these three fundamental metapopulation precesses can lead to the establishment and shape distribution limits (Holt 2000), illustrating how the approach is perfectly suited to study distribution changes.
+Theoretical studies showed that a gradient in any of these three fundamental metapopulation precesses can lead to the establishment and shape distribution limits (Holt 2000).
-These processes are not only fundamental to the difinition of species distribution, but also to its dynamics.
+These processes are not only fundamental to the difinition of species distribution in a metapopulation context, but also to its dynamics.
-Study of dispersal evolution using metapopulation models have put forward the importance of dispersal in defining species distribution and response to environmental condition changes (Holt 2003).
+Study of dispersal evolution using metapopulation models have put forward the importance of dispersal in defining species distribution and response to changes in environmental condition (Holt 2003).
+For example, Fordham et al. (2013) used the metapopulation approach and environmental and prey availability projections to investigate the Iberian lynx distribution change according to different climate change and management scenarios.
+Within metapopulation models, changes in environmental conditions act on specie's demography and dispersal utimately modulating species response (Svenning 2014), allowing the study of non-equilirbium dynamics of species distributions.
+The approach was used to investigate extinction debts and colonization credits in tree species current distribution (Talluto 2017) where limitations in dispersal and slow demography were found to cause mismatch between current tree species distribution and favorable climatic conditions.

+**Extras**

+These studies put forward the importance of dispersal, landscape connectivity, and local population dynamics as drivers of large scale distributions.

 Variation in the local population dynamics of a metapopulation model is a driver of distibution dynamics at larger scales.
 Environmental changes can affect the distribution dynamics and distribution limits shift (Holt 2003).

-For example, Fordham et al. (2013) used the metapopulation approach and environmental and prey availability projections to investigate the Iberian lynx distribution change according to different climate change and management scenarios.
-The study puts forward the importance of dispersal and landscape connectivity in the Iberian lynx distribution change.
 The metapopulation approach allowed to test the importance of different mechanisms and their interaction on distribution response

 Non-equilibrium metapopulation dynamics.
-Changes in environmental conditions acts on specie's demography and dispersal utimately modulating species response (Svenning 2014).
-The approach has been used to investigate environmental equilibrium in tree species (Talluto 2017).
-The metapopulation model used showed that limitations in dispersal and slow demography caused mismatch between current tree species distribution and suitable climate.
-Metapopulation models allow to study distribution dynamics and is not limited by novel environmental conditions.
+Metapopulation models allow to study distribution dynamics and is not limited by novel environmental conditions (Talluto 2017).

-Metapopulation models are dynamic and not limited by new environmental conditions (Talluto 2017).

 Review of Holt's theory (work on distribution limits)